 1970s Boston Marathon: Bill Rodgers wins four times, twice setting a course record.
 1982 marked the last time a Commonwealth resident (Alberto Salazar) won Boston and 1983 was the last time an American (Greg Meyer) did so.
 In 1975, Boston became the first major race to add a wheelchair division.

 Boston's 1967 pennant-winners, decked out in red, red, and more red.
-This is tough card to get, thanks it being a scarce Topps high number, the year of Yaz's Triple Crown, and dear to both team and World Series collectors.
+This is tough card to get: scarce Topps high number, Yaz Triple Crown year, and "Impossible Dream" World Series collectors all vie for them.

 1967 Boston Marathon: Kathrine Switzer famously runs the marathon, at one point evading race officials desperate to chase her (or any woman) off the course.
 Women are first officially "welcomed" by the BAA to register and run in 1972.
 (Join Benoit won Boston in 1983, prior to taking Gold in the inaugural Women's Marathon at the LA Olympics in 1984.)